Lizbeth K. Garcia-Bravo, PhD

 Director of Assessment and Therapeutic Services

-Dr. Garcia-Bravo is a bilingual licensed psychologist specializing in psychological assessment and individual psychotherapy for adults.
-She earned her doctoral degree in Counseling Psychology from The University of Texas at Austin and her undergraduate degree in psychology from Texas A&M University.
-She completed her APA-approved internship and postdoctoral residency at the South Texas Veterans Health Care System in San Antonio, where she specialized in clinical geropsychology and rural mental health.
+Dr. Garcia-Bravo earned her PhD in Counseling Psychology from The University of Texas at Austin in 2008.
+Her undergraduate degree in psychology is from Texas A&M University, College Station, TX.
+She completed her APA-approved internship and postdoctoral residency at the South Texas Veterans Health Care System in San Antonio, TX, where she specialized in clinical geropsychology and rural mental health.
 Dr. Garcia-Bravo has also received training as a Certified Brain Injury Specialist (CBIS).
 She has worked with patients in diverse settings through her broad training and work experiences, including VA hospitals and hospice units, brain injury rehabilitation programs, university counseling centers, and private practice (neuropsychology and general).

 In addition to being licensed to practice in her home state of Texas, Dr. Garcia-Bravo is currently licensed through The Psychology Interjurisdictional Compact (PSYPACT) to practice telepsychology in the following states: Alabama, Arizona, Arkansas, Colorado, Delaware, District of Columbia, Georgia, Illinois, Kansas, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Virginia, West Virginia, and Wisconsin.